A few words about my professional background

 I am a registered practitioner with the UK Council for Psychotherapy (UKCP) and an accredited member of the British Association of Counselling and Psychotherapy (BACP).
 I adhere to their Code of Ethics and Practice.
 I am committed to my personal development and continue to expand my clinical skills through regular supervision and ongoing training.
 I am a member of AAGT (Association for Advancement of Gestalt Therapy) and member of UKAGT (UK Association for Gestalt Practitioners).

 Beside providing psychotherapy to individals born and brought up in UK, I have vast experience of working with a great variety of individuals representing different countries, race and religions, and language.
-I work regularly with clients from Poland, Germany, Spain, Colombia and Brazil as well as those from the Middle East, India, and the African countries, including Ghana and South Africa.
+I work regularly with clients from Poland, Germany, Spain, France and Brazil as well as those from the Middle East, India, and the African countries, including Ghana and South Africa.
 I work primarily in English but sessions can also be held in Polish.

 I have extensive experience of therapy with gender and sexual minority clients, in particular those who additionally are part of another minority because of their race, culture, religion or were born and brought up outside of the UK.
 Having worked in LGBT organisations: London Friend and ELOP for many years, I gained the skills necessary to support those affected by prejudice, oppression and intolerance.